 That’s a whole lot of information at your fingertips.
 Remember that this information is public, just as it is for your LLC.
 The benefit is that this search makes it easy to confirm that your company’s information is up to date.

-So you went to the name availability search, you plugged in your desired name, you hit search, and there it was: your precious name, already in use.
+So, you went to the name availability search, plugged in your desired name, hit search, and there it was: your precious name, already in use.
 What now?

 If your LLC is domestic (formed in Tennessee), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, either form your LLC or reserve the name for future use.

 Foreign LLCs have to take one more step to reconcile an unavailable name.
 If your business is expanding to Tennessee from a different state, that means it’s already been operating under an established name elsewhere.
 If that name is taken, you will need to register an assumed name instead.
 Then, when foreign qualifying your LLC, provide that name on your Application for Certificate of Authority.